 Saverys, son of the Leie painter Albert Saverys, was born in 1924 in Deinze.
 As a young man he enjoyed the privilege of getting acquainted with the cream of the Belgian art scene through his father.
-The Flemish expressionists, including Constant Permeke, Frits Van den Berghe and Gust De Smet, were friends of his father.
-Under his father’s wings, Jan Saverys started as an expressionist, but he quickly came to the lyrical abstraction through his training at the Parisian Academy of La Grande Chaumière: turbulent but harmonious, sombre or bright colors and often with charcoal and colored chalk on paper.
+The Flemish expressionists, including Constant Permeke, Frits Van den Berghe and Gust De Smet, were friends of his father’s.
+Under his father’s wings, Jan Saverys started as an expressionist, but he quickly started working in a lyrical and abstract fashion through his training at the Parisian Academy of La Grande Chaumière: turbulent but harmonious, sombre or bright colors and often with charcoal and colored chalk on paper.
 More than half a century ago he belonged to the artistic innovators.
 Together with painters such as Roger Raveel, Saverys founded the La Relève group in 1948.
 In 1952 he was co-founder of Art Abstrait in Brussels, the group of Jo Delahaut and Pol Bury.

 Works in public collections and exhibitions: PMMK-Ostend, SMAK-Ghent, Venice Biennale and Sao Paulo.